 One needs to be aware of the number of species and the kinds of species that the ecosystem can support.
 It’s also important to know how many advantages a plant provides for the ecosystem.
 For instance, a tree ranking conducted by the University of Delaware discovered that native oaks offer support for over 500 different insect species.
 In contrast, Gingko, a common street tree, provides support for just three species.

-One of the things essential to improve biodiversity in urban areas is provision for wildlife to travel and search for food, water, and mates.
+One of the things essential to improving biodiversity in urban areas is providing wildlife to travel and search for food, water, and mates.
 For instance, the hedgerow in England has been a significant part of the English garden beauty for hundreds of years.
-This is because the hedge provides a physical obstacle for larger animals and even people.
+The hedge provides a physical obstacle for larger animals and even people.
 Still, it gives small animals a pathway to pass under or through the roots of the hedgerow going from garden to garden.
-This pathway is highly essential as it fosters biodiversity in ways more than one.
+This pathway is essential as it fosters biodiversity in ways more than one.

-“Soft Engineering” techniques, such as bioswales and rain gardens, are useful in handling stormwater and providing wildlife corridors.
-Native shrubs, grasses, and trees are more likely to survive in rain gardens, which are usually barrier-free.
-They also offer accommodation for wildlife and keeps them out of the streets.
+“Soft Engineering” techniques, such as bioswales and rain gardens, help handle stormwater and provide wildlife corridors.
+Native shrubs, grasses, and trees are more likely to survive in rain gardens, usually barrier-free.
+They also offer accommodation for wildlife and keep them out of the streets.

 Non-Native predators are highly dangerous to local wildlife, mainly because they are usually overlooked and not paid attention to.
-Just housecats have been discovered to be responsible for about 1.4 to 3.7 billion songbird deaths annually.
+Just housecats have been responsible for about 1.4 to 3.7 billion songbird deaths annually.
 This shouldn’t be ignored as it affects biodiversity to a significant degree.

-When designing residential neighborhoods, pay attention to the problems local wildlife face in terms of food and habitat but pay closer attention to the likelihood of them becoming food for non-native predators.
+When designing residential neighbourhoods, pay attention to the problems local wildlife face in terms of food and habitat but pay closer attention to the likelihood of them becoming food for non-native predators.
 Wildlife becomes your client when you’re designing for biodiversity, and their needs are your priorities.
-This means that it is up to you to ensure that you’re not creating a space that lures them to their deaths, but rather an area that provides protection and comfort for them.
+This means that it is up to you to ensure that you’re not creating a space that lures them to their deaths but rather an area that provides protection and comfort.

-Biodiversity has to do with us deciding to make our urban spaces more supportive of different kinds of life instead of grudgingly taking in only most adaptable species.
-You need to begin to think of the life you would like to see for urban landscapes and also think of how it would affect the way urbanity is planned.
+Biodiversity has to do with us deciding to make our urban spaces more supportive of different kinds of life instead of grudgingly taking in only the most adaptable species.
+You need to begin to think of the life you would like to see in urban landscapes and how it would affect the way urbanity is planned.
 These little things go a long way in preserving our ecosystem.

-To improve biodiversity, Avoiding chemical pesticides that are unable to differentiate between good and bad bugs and fertilizers provides undeniable support for urban biodiversity.
+To improve biodiversity, Avoiding chemical pesticides that cannot differentiate between good and bad bugs and fertilisers provides undeniable support for urban biodiversity.
 Some edible insects which are particularly sensitive to pesticides, both chemical and organic, would not be able to survive in an environment frequently visited by these pesticides.
 A shorn lawn hardly provides food or shelter for wildlife.
 Even wildlife at the bacterial level can scarcely survive if pesticides are liberally applied.

-To improve biodiversity, utilize already existing wetlands, forests, and water retention ponds within a site or a nearby space that probably already provides support for wildlife is a fantastic starting point for getting to know what kind of diversity you should design for.
-This improves biodiversity as your landscape designs are constructed to fit into the already existing green space.
+To improve biodiversity, utilising existing wetlands, forests, and water retention ponds within a site or a nearby space that probably already provides support for wildlife is a fantastic starting point for knowing what kind of diversity you should design for.
+This improves biodiversity as your landscape designs are constructed to fit into existing green spaces.